CHRISTMAS IN JULY AROUND THE WORLD

 CHRISTMAS IN JULY IN THE UNITED KINGDOM

-That said, it is many of the British people, who now live in the southern hemispheres, who are suffering the reversal of seasons and the mismatch of weather to Christmas who now celebrate Christmas in July down under.
+That said, it is many of the British people, who now live in the southern hemispheres, who now celebrate this mid-year holiday cheer down under, in Australia.

 CHRISTMAS IN JULY IDEAS